gabrielwong159/MouseHunt/README.md

 Images were first converted to grayscale and binary thresholded.
 In order to remove the lines, the images were then eroded, as the lines were thinner.
 Subsequent dilation restored the original characters.

 ## Additional setup
+### Installations
-You should obtain `geckodriver` or `chromedriver`, whichever you are using.
-You should also download `Tesseract`, as `pytesseract` is only a wrapper.
+1. You should obtain `geckodriver` or `chromedriver`, whichever you are using
+1. You should also download `Tesseract`, as `pytesseract` is only a wrapper
+1. If you are running the bot through a terminal you should install `xvfb`, then execute with `xvfb-run python3 main.py`

+### Config
 For config files, there is one for MouseHunt login and one for the Telegram bot.

 `config/login_config.json`